-- The document(s) to be sent must be placed in the copy machine facing up. - Once the information is entered the screen, hit the send button and the email will be delivered. - Make sure you pick up documents left in the tray (confidentiality) and exit the application by clicking the "home" key on the screen
+- The document(s) to be sent must be placed in the copy machine facing up. - Once the information is entered the screen, hit the send button and the email will be delivered. - Make sure you pick up documents left in the tray (confidentiality) and exit the application by

 Directions are posted above each of the copiers.
-The format of the email address is Fax:Ketchum.edu (### is the fax number).
+The format of the email address is Fax=###@Fax.Ketchum.edu (### is the fax number).